#PortSideNeedsaHome

 We created, maintained and programed PortSide Park during the pandemic from June 2020 to late September 2022.
 Amenities and programs evolved based on what we observed and what was requested.
 We hosted many concerts that used the adjacent parking lot, now known as the “cellphone lot.”
 The community would like the EDC to allow the return of PortSide Park.
 PortSide Park provided:

-• table and chairs, shade umbrellas, string lights at night, outdoor wifi for remote work and school visits
+tables and chairs, shade umbrellas, string lights at night, outdoor wifi for remote work and school visits

-• flowering and fragrant plants in pots, educational signage aka our FenceMuseum
+flowering and fragrant plants in pots, educational signage aka our FenceMuseum

-• toys, bikes and scooters for kids
+toys, bikes and scooters for kids

 PortSide Park won a “Covid Everyday Heroes” award in 2021 from Brooklyn Borough President Eric Adams!

 This impactful park was concentrated in just 5 parking spaces along the Pier 11 fence.
 Concerts and the kids riding our bikes and scooters spilled into the larger adjacent parking lot.
 Since reopening after COVID, the Brooklyn Cruise Terminal uses this parking lot on the mornings that ships are in.
-Most of the time, this parking lot sits empty.
-We are certain our park could safely co-habitat with cruise operations by having barricades in place during ship calls, and removing that fence once the “cellphone lot” empties around 11am.
+Most days of the year, this parking lot sits empty.
+We are certain our park could safely co-habitat with cruise operations by having barricades in place during ship calls, and removing that fence once the “cellphone lot” empties around 11:30am.

 Proposed Nature Center

-We propose immediate, light-touch additions (floating habitat, nest boxes, pollinator houses and related signage/interpretation) that are high impact site activation and placemaking.
+We propose immediate, light-touch additions (floating habitat, nest boxes, pollinator houses and related signage and interpretation) that are high impact site activation and placemaking.
 They would enrich a visit to adjacent PortSide Park.
 They would be a tremendous asset for school field trips coming to us.
 This would help the wildlife and make the experience of passing through Atlantic Basin more educational and soothing.
 We often see people resting and leaning on the fence or ferry gangway watching the waterfowl and see their resulting photos on social media.
 Schools have also requested a Wet Lab which we would place as the hinge between the park and the nature center making a trail of site activations from our ship to the ferry dock, and relating to activities inside the Pier 11 Shed building.

 Museum exhibits